 Ear infections are common among cats.
-Ear infections are not only uncomfortable; they can also be a symptom of a more significant health issue.
-If left untreated, ear infections can lead to hearing loss or other issues.
+Just as they are in humans, ear infections are not only uncomfortable and sometimes painful, in cats they can also be a symptom of a more significant health issue.
+If left untreated, ear infections can lead to hearing loss or other health problems.

 Signs of Ear Infection in Cats

-- A discharge may be present in the ears.
+- A discharge may be present in the ears, and in severe cases, visible on the fur outside and around the ears.

-- The ears may have an unpleasant odor.
+- The ears may have an unpleasant odor or appear reddened and inflamed.

 - Your cat may tilt its head to one side or another as a result of the ear problem.